mitranim/prax/impl.md

 ## Void Elems

 Browsers technically allow appending children to a void element such as `link` or `img`.
 In the DOM, the children are present, but when serializing, they're ignored.
-We specifically forbid void element children, in order to minimize gotchas and ensure symmetry between Node and browser.
+We specifically forbid void element children, in order to minimize gotchas and ensure symmetry between `str.mjs` and `dom.mjs`.